Football Scores

 All VPA Member Schools grades 9-12 must adhere to the guidelines listed below and strongly recommended for grades 7&8 programs:

-This guide is an annual publication of the Vermont Principals’ Association (VPA) standing committee on football.
+This guide is an annual publication of the Vermont Principals’ Association (VPA) standing football committee.
 The committee members are doing their best to include all necessary information to assist football schools in the proper procedures in the sport.
 However, you may recognize errors or omissions.
 We welcome your suggestions to improve this manual.

 RULES CHANGES – The VPA follows the Football rules of the National Federation of State High School Associations.
 Rules changes are listed on the inside of the 2021 Football Rule book.
 It is the responsibility of every coach to read these rules and changes.

 The VPA, the VPA football committee, the VIFL, and the VFCA seek to increase the health and safety of student-athletes participating in Vermont high school football.
-The required preseason training practice protocols (listed at the back of this guide) reflect the National Federation of State High School Association (NFHS) Recommendations and Guidelines for Minimizing Head – Impact Exposure and Concussion Risk in Football.
+The required preseason training practice protocols reflect the National Federation of State High School Association (NFHS) Recommendations and Guidelines for Minimizing Head – Impact Exposure and Concussion Risk in Football.

 All VPA Football Schools must have their coaches certified by completing the following NFHS Learn Courses @ nfhslearn.com Football Tackling, Heat Illness Prevention, Sudden Cardiac Arrest, Concussion for Sports, and Implicit Bias